AuthEceSoftEng/sities_documentation/elsa_app_development.md

 ![Screenshot 2020-10-30 105814](https://user-images.githubusercontent.com/5663091/97680102-d4aa0800-1a9e-11eb-8ade-0f0910470a86.png)

 Lastly, you will need to compress the application files.
-To do so use the command `tar -zcvf file.tar.gz /path/to/directory`.
+To do so use the command `tar -zcvf file.tar.gz -C /path/to/directory`.

 ## 5. Voice Commands syntax